Monday, May 18, 2015

 It is useful to know what heteronormativity looks like.
 Some examples could be: (having only male and female toilets, portraying families in the media as a mum, dad and kids, having only male and female gender identities on forms, assuming a woman who sees a doctor is after contraception, eg: is in a heterosexual relationship…)

 Some commonly used words and phrases can make an LGBTI person feel uncomfortable or put down.
-This great resource from Outline gives some easy alternatives to replace those taken for granted terms and actions that are really not okay.
+Here are some easy alternatives to replace those taken for granted terms and actions that are really not okay.

 |Common Terms/Actions||Try these instead|